Skip to main content

 • Email or text conversations with the adjuster

-• Context about documents you haven't received yet ("Waiting on revised contractor estimate — carrier requested by Friday")
+• Context about documents you have not received yet

-You can also add context through Conversations.
-Go to Conversations in the sidebar to log communication history.
-Co-Pilot reads these too.
+You can also add context through Conversations if you want to log communication history separately.

 What to Upload as Your Claim Progresses